Proton isovector helicity PDF at NNLO and the twist-3 moment $\tilde{d}_2$ from lattice QCD at physical quark masses: Forward matching via matrix expansion in

 $\delta\mathcal{C}_{\mathrm{hyb}}^{(1)}\left(\xi, \mu_0 z_s, P_z\right)$ accounts for the correction for switching from the ratio scheme to the hybrid scheme~\cite{Su:2022fiu}

 where Si is the sine integral function.
 The NNLO ratio-scheme correction is

-Here $\delta\mathcal{C}^{(2)}_{\overline{\mathrm{MS}}}$ denotes the two-loop matching kernel from lightcone to quasi-PDF in the $\overline{\mathrm{MS}}$ scheme, as given in Ref.~\cite{Li:2020xml}.
+Here $\delta\mathcal{C}^{(2)}_{\overline{\mathrm{MS}}}$ denotes the two-loop matching kernel from light cone to quasi-PDF in the $\overline{\mathrm{MS}}$ scheme, as given in Ref.~\cite{Li:2020xml}.
 In deriving Eq.~\eqref{eq:ratiokernelNNLO}, all terms proportional to $\delta(1-\xi)$ are omitted, and an overall plus prescription is applied at the end to ensure the current conservation.
 The corresponding NNLO hybrid-scheme correction reads

 with the one-loop coordinate-space ratio-scheme matching coefficient

 The renormalon subtraction term $\delta\mathcal{C}_M$ is obtained from the fixed-order expansion of the resummed renormalon term $M_{\rm LRR}$.
 At NLO, it is~\cite{Zhang:2023bxs,Ji:2024hit},